Sweeper777/Verbosy/README.md

 - GotoIf0 instruction (represented by `>0`): same as the Goto instruction, except that it will only jump to the label if `Current` is 0.
 - GotoIfNeg instruction (represented by `>-`): same as the Goto instruction, except that it will only jump to the label if `Current` is less than 0.

+An instruction will do nothing if any of the following is true

+- its parameter is not a pointer, and it is out of range of the memory (on some implementations, this will cause a compiler error),
-Instructions will do nothing if their parameters point to a place out of range of the memory.
+- its parameter is a pointer, and it points to a non-negative location that is out of range of the memory, or;
+- it attempts to read a memory location (or `Current`) which stores no value at all.

 ### Hex Escapes